digitalbazaar/bedrock/README.md

 ## How It Works

-Bedrock is a modular system built for node.js.
+Bedrock is a modular system built on node.js.
 Node.js modules typically communicate with each other using the CommonJS API (eg: `require` and `module.exports`, etc.), and Bedrock modules are no different.
 However, Bedrock also provides some additional low-level subsystems to help modules